Sooner Rowing Walk-On Information

 How fast are we?

-In just eight years, the Sooners have won four conference titles, including the 2013 and 2014 Big 12 Championship and the 2013 and 2014 Conference USA Championship.
+The Sooners have won four conference titles, including the 2013 and 2014 Big 12 Championship and the 2013 and 2014 Conference USA Championship.
 The squad has made two NCAA Championships appearances as well.
 In addition, three Sooners have earned six All-Region honors during their careers.

 2014 Big 12 Champions